mickmcc/node-caltime/README.md

 ### subtract()

-Method calculates the remainder(s) after subtracting one `DateSpan` from another.
+This method calculates the remainder(s) after subtracting one `DateSpan` from another.
 It returns an array containing one or two new `DateSpan` objects which represent the remainders.
 The array is empty if there is an exact overlap between the date-spans and there is no remainder.
 The method returns